― sundar subramanian, Monday, 29 October 2001 01:00 (seventeen years ago) Permalink

 perhaps you have been in Canada too long

-― radiohead OK computer coca cola co KO (rip van wanko), Wednesday, 6 January 2016 17:32 (two years ago) Permalink
+― radiohead OK computer coca cola co KO (rip van wanko), Wednesday, 6 January 2016 17:32 (three years ago) Permalink

 i think it's more of a quirky/nerdy thing. barenaked ladies could totally make this a new anthem: